kubernetes/website/content/en/docs/concepts/services-networking/ingress-controllers.md

 In order for the Ingress resource to work, the cluster must have an ingress controller running.

-Unlike other types of controllers which run as part of the `kube-controller-manager` binary, Ingress controllers and are not started automatically with a cluster.
-Choose the ingress controller implementation that best fits your cluster.
+Unlike other types of controllers which run as part of the `kube-controller-manager` binary, Ingress controllers are not started automatically with a cluster.
+Use this page to choose the ingress controller implementation that best fits your cluster.

 Kubernetes as a project currently supports and maintains [GCE](https://git.k8s.io/ingress-gce/README.md) and